Dual-Enrolled High School Student Checklist

 Please bring a copy of your ACT scores in case the college does not have your scores loaded in our system.

 If you do not have a high school diploma or its equivalent (GED), you may be admitted to SCC with an Ability to Benefit status.

 - Meet with an academic counselor and register for classes – online appointment scheduling.

 Your test results will be reviewed with you by an academic counselor, and the counselor will help you select your courses.
 A limit of 6 credit hours may be taken each semester.
 A signature of an SCC counselor is required for registration the first semester.

 Developmental courses or physical education courses ARE NOT available to dual-enrolled or home-schooled students until your high school curriculum is completed.

-- If you want to take developmental courses (courses below 100 level), physical education courses or would like to take more than 6 credit hours, you must write a letter of appeal explaining your situation to the dean of students.
+- If you want to take developmental courses (courses below 100 level), physical education courses or would like to take more than 6 credit hours, you must write a letter of appeal explaining your situation to the associate dean of enrollment services.
 Letters of support from your principal or high school counselor will be necessary.
 Any other exception that is unique to your situation must also be addressed in this manner.

 - Under age 16?
 You will need to contact the associate dean of enrollment services (636-922-8629) who will review your placement scores to determine if you placed into college-level coursework.